Central Arkansas Model Railroad Club:Site support

 To join the club, click here: MEMBERSHIP APPLICATION FORM.
 Print out the form, fill it in, and send it by US Mail to CAMRC with your check.

 The fun of the model railroading hobby emerges from active participation in designing, building, and operating a train layout, mimicking the operation of real trains, and learning the significance of the railroads in American history, commerce, culture, and folklore.

 The hobby stimulates creativity, challenges the imagination, and extends and enhances the lessons learned in school:

 The hobby inherently encourages pride in craftsmanship, respect for valuable collectibles, and compliance with the rules based on safety.

 Information about the CAMRC

-The Central Arkansas Model Railroad Club (CAMRC) promotes the train hobby through member participation in club-sponsored, train-related activities presented to the community.
-We enjoy traveling by train as rail fans, learning about railroads in this region, and sharing the history an legacy of railroads.
+The Central Arkansas Model Railroad Club (CAMRC) promotes the train hobby through member participation in club-sponsored, train-related activities presented at no charge to the public.
+However, donations are gratefully accepted to help keep the trains running.
+We also enjoy traveling by train as rail fans, learning about railroads in this region, and sharing the history and legacy of railroads.

-The club researched, designed, and performed the initial construction of the HO-scale layout now operated by the staff of the Faulkner County History Museum in downtown Conway.
+The club researched, designed, and performed the initial construction of the HO-scale layout now operated by volunteers in collaboration with the staff of the Faulkner County History Museum in downtown Conway.
 This highly detailed, fully scenicked layout is an accurate representation of the Conway area in the 1950s and shows how railroads played an important role in the founding of the city and the development of the county.

 We are train hobbyists with an interest in all sizes and gauges of model railroads from N scale (small) to G scale (large) and those in between – HO, S, and O. Some club members are long-time hobbyists and have train layouts at home.
 Newcomers – we affectionately call them “newbies” – who want to be involved in “The World’s Greatest Hobby” are welcome; especially families with youngsters.